 This is how we manage concurrency with promises.
 And it looks great, the chain of promises is much better than a bunch of nested callbacks.

-In PHP generators provide the language-level support for functions that can be paused and then resumed.
+In PHP generators provide language-level support for functions that can be paused and then resumed.
 Inside this generator everything stops, it’s like a small blocking program.
 But outside of this program everything else continues running.
 That’s the magic and power of generators.

+yield when we want to pause a generator and that’s it.
 Here is the same program but now we are putting promises and generators together:

 To run this code I use recoilphp/recoil library, which provides this